 No, you do not have to be a GSA member to apply to the OTF Program.
-If you are not a member you will receive membership for one year.
+If you are not a member you will receive membership for one year if awarded.

 No, you do not have to present research in order to apply to the OTF Program.
 However, GSA is committed to advancing scientific findings and therefore we encourage students to submit posters of their research.

 OTF awardees will be provided partial travel funds to the Annual Meeting.
 This funding may be used to cover travel, food, and lodging expenses and will be awarded by mail after the Annual Meeting.
 Awardees are encouraged to seek additional local and/or in-kind funding from individuals or from their home institution.
 OTF will cover your full meeting registration.
 As an awardee you do not need to provide any receipts.

-The deadline to apply is 26 May.
-Awardees will receive notification in July.
+The deadline to apply is at the end of May.
+Awardees will receive notification by the end of July.